 Can we have a bedmate who isn’t a soulmate — or even a steady date — at our age?

 Miriam, age 57, wrote me this email pondering whether or not it’s possible to have a “friend with benefits” — AKA “sex buddy” — at our age, getting the perks of sex with someone we feel comfortable with, but don’t consider a love relationship:

-I read in Better Than I Ever Expected where you and others have had neighbors/ friends/ buddies you have sex with when in between partners.
+I read in Better Than I Ever Expected where you and others have had neighbors/ friends/ buddies you have sex with when you’re between partners.
 I never considered this option before and would like to explore it.

 I eventually want another lifelong love.
 I could only consider having sex with someone I like and love.
-I’d like to try the sex-buddy approach, but I have a burning emotional question: Even if he’s currently a friend who is willing to be a sex-buddy and there’s not a chance between us for a long romance –how do you keep your oxytocin bonding feelings from taking over and locking onto your sex-buddy when you should be looking for a more robust, true love, like you had with Robert?
+I’d like to try the sex buddy approach, but I have a burning emotional question: Even if he’s currently a friend who is willing to be a sex buddy and there’s not a chance between us for a long romance, how do you keep your oxytocin bonding feelings from taking over and locking onto your sex buddy when you should be looking for a more robust, true love, like you had with Robert?

 I’d love to know how to navigate this territory without getting derailed or distracted from my goal of finding a long term love.
 So who are good candidates?
 And what kind of parameters do you have with such a pillow pal?
 Monogamous with each other for the time being?
 Either one is free to have other partners?
 How do you end it?